sarar0/Bank-tech-test/README.md

     - Transaction date cannot be a future date.

 #### Structure:
-I decided to only have one class (Account), as all the attributes and methods (i.e. bank transactions) seem to logically fit under and interact with the concept of a 'bank account'.
+I decided to only have one class (Account), as all the attributes and methods (i.e. simple bank transactions) seem to logically fit under and interact with the concept of a 'bank account'.
 Upon instantiation, the class would have a @balance property (set to 0) and an empty array for @transactions.

 #### How to install and run code and tests:

 The program can be run in IRB by requiring the ```account.rb``` file.
-Test can be run thorugh the ```rspec``` command in the terminal (from root folder).
+Tests can be run thorugh the ```rspec``` command in the terminal (from root folder).

 #### Example from IRB: